NOT YOUR TYPICAL

 Spanish-Speaking Support Group

-Pink Lemonade Project in partnership with the Oregon Child Development Coalition and Northwest Family Services has teamed up to offer this Spanish-Speaking support for people with breast cancer who are in treatment and/or in recovery.
+Pink Lemonade Project in partnership with the Oregon Child Development Coalition and Northwest Family Services offer this Spanish-Speaking support for people with breast cancer who are in treatment and/or in recovery.
 They will have the opportunity to learn and talk with others facing similar experiences in a safe and welcoming environment.

 Oncology social workers are present at each group meeting to facilitate the conversation and to answer any questions you may have about physical or emotional issues, treatment side effects, and general coping strategies.
 This support group is for all cancer survivors who speak Spanish.
 For questions, information, and the virtual meeting link, please contact Erika 971-331-1762 or ERamirez@nwfs.org .